Homeowner association: For homeowners

-The benefits that a homeowner association (HOA) provides to homeowners vary depending on the specific regulations and practices of the HOA.
+The perception of the benefits that an HOA provides to homeowners varies depending on the specific regulations and practices of the HOA.
+These benefits may include amenities (eg. a pool, tennis courts, clubhouse, and open areas).
 Individuals may also benefit more or less depending on their political standing in the association and the degree to which the community's decisions match their preferences.
 In the 1994 court case Nahrstedt v.
 Lakeside Village Condominium Assn., the California Supreme Court noted:

 "...Owners associations 'can be a powerful force for good or for ill' in their members' lives.
 Therefore, anyone who buys a unit in a common interest development with knowledge of its owners association's discretionary power accepts 'the risk that the power may be used in a way that benefits the commonality but harms the individual.'"

 Benefits to homeowners may include maintenance and management services, provision of recreational amenities such as pools and parks, insurance coverage, enforcement of community appearance standards which may lead to higher property values, and the opportunity for members to plan development in accordance with community values.

 Disadvantages to homeowners may include the financial burden of association fees, punitive fines, and costs of maintaining appearance standards; restrictions on property use and personal autonomy; and the potential for mismanagement by the board, including the possibility of arbitrary or heavy-handed enforcement of rules.